alitokgonul/compareJSON/README.md

 # compareJSON
-read and compare json files
+nojs app for reading and comparing json files

 This is a nodejs app which was created to compare json file according to the 'Exclusive_Databased_Gateway' tag inside json files.
 In json files, you can determine which tag you want to compare and change the code.